Gulshan DCC market fire still on • primenews.com.bd

-Even after frantic efforts of nearly eight hours, firefighters could not douse the fire that broke out at DCC market in the capital`s Gulshan-1.
+Even after frantic efforts, firefighters could not douse the fire that broke out at DCC market in the capital`s Gulshan-1.

 Meanwhile, a part of the market has collapsed in the fire.

 The fire originated around 2:30am on Tuesday.
-Nineteen units of firefighters were trying to douse the blaze while the report was filed around 10:30am.
+Nineteen units of firefighters were trying to douse the blaze while the report was filed.

 Ataur Rahman, duty officer at Fire Service control room, said a terrible fire broke out at the DCC market.
 Fire Service men are trying to douse the flame.